 Students will be charged standard HWS tuition and fees and a $600 administrative fee.
 This will cover tuition for a four-course semester, health insurance, and an orientation program.
 No room or board charge is included.
 Students will pay room fees directly to Lingnan University and should plan to bring their board fee to cover meal expenses throughout the program.
 We estimate room fees at $1500-$1800 for the semester.
 While meal expenses will vary according to individual tastes, we estimate $1900-$2100 should be sufficient for most students .

 Additional expenses not covered include airfare, books, and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1200-$1400 from the East Coast and books at $225.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.

 This program is offered every semester.
-(NOTE: NOT OFFERED SPRING 2021)
+(NOTE: NOT OFFERED SPRING 2021 OR FALL 2021)

 All components of the application must be submitted online by the published deadline.
 Specific deadline dates are set each semester and typically will be in late September/early October (for Fall programs) and late February/early March (for Spring programs).